alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ## MedMNIST

-Cancer is a horrible disease, and hospitals and research labs are increasingly using AI technology, such as convolutional neural networks (CNNs) to assist in image-based diagnosis.
+Cancer is a horrible disease, and hospitals and research labs are increasingly using AI technology, such as convolutional neural networks (CNNs), to assist in image-based diagnoses.
 [MedMNIST](https://medmnist.com/) is a meta-dataset which contains 12 2-D datasets and 6 3-D computer vision datasets for various biomedical image classification problems.
 One of these datasets is PathMNIST, a colon cancer classification dataset.
 PathMNIST is derived from a prior study, and contains images of colorectal cancer histology slides, some of which contain cancer-associated stroma.
 Researchers can train a model on this dataset (for example, a CNN model) to help them identify cancer-associated-stroma in future patients.

 ![](/img/pathmedmnist.jpg)